All-Metal Headband Rebuild, Refined 50mm MLD Driver — The Aune’s AR5000 MK2

 Rating Explanation

-The Price Rating of 5 is clear: at $239 with a full all-metal frame, a genuine carry case, quality cables, and the AR5000’s distinctive soundstage architecture, this is a strong package.
-The Features Rating of 5 reflects everything provided — the case, the cable quality, the interchangeable plug system — all of it is top quality and there is nothing meaningful missing.
+The Price Rating of 5 is clear: at $339 with a full all-metal frame, quality cables, and the AR5000’s distinctive spacious design, this is still a strong package.
+The Features Rating of 5 reflects the cable quality and interchangeable plug system — both genuinely good at the price.
+The one gap is possible the absence of a separate carry case; the velvet-lined retail box is a nice presentation touch, but it is not the same thing, and rivals in this price bracket often include one.

 The Measurements Rating of 4 is honest.
 The MK2 is a competent measurement result — clean distortion, good channel matching — but the mid-bass elevation is more than the marketing language of “natural, balanced, and vibrant tonality” fully acknowledges.
 The treble improvements are measurably real and welcome; the bass change is a deliberate tuning decision that will land differently depending on your preferences.
 It is not a problem with the headphone, but it is a choice worth knowing about before purchasing.